BS EN81-80: Lift upgrades for existing lifts

 BS EN 81-80 is part of the European Standard EN 81 (which covers the upgrading of existing lifts to ensure they are safe to use by all members of the public and those who work on them).
 This safety standard aims to match the safety levels of existing lifts, with that of brand new lifts, providing a guide to the risk assessment of a lift and subsequent recommendations for how to achieve any improved safety.

 The risk assessment is undertaken through a lift survey from a specialist building services consultant or a lift contractor, such as Elite Lifts.
 The risk assessment helps to identify 74 hazardous situations that could be present on an existing lift.
 The standard enables each lift to be audited according to the frequency and severity of any single risk, ranging from a high to a low risk.

-This audit helps to prioritise any lift modernisation work required and also gives indication of when work is likely to be required, demonstrating a reasonable approach has been made to manage the risk.
+This audit helps to prioritize any lift modernisation work required and also gives an indication of when work is likely to be required, demonstrating a reasonable approach has been made to manage the risk.
 It also enables lift owners to plan their budgetary provision for safety improvements.

-Do I need to modernise my lift to meet the requirements fully?
+Do I need to modernize my lift to meet the requirements fully?

 Yes, you will need to make reasonable adjustments to your existing lift i.e. where practical and you are able to do so, in order to meet current lift standards and regulations.
 As a lift owner, it is your responsibility to ensure significant hazards (such as those detailed in the EN81-80 standard) are addressed.

 Conforming to this standard helps lift owners meet their responsibilities under the Provision and Use of Work Equipment Regulations 1998 (PUWER) and Lifting Operations and Lifting Equipment 1998 (LOLER) which are legal requirements.